GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 For more information, see [NASA Enhanced Thematic Mapper Plus](https://landsat.gsfc.nasa.gov/etm-plus/).

+{#ephemeris}
-   Ephemeris
+## Ephemeris
 A table of satellite orbital locations for specific time intervals.
 The ephemeris data helps characterise the conditions under which remotely sensed data is collected and is commonly used to correct the sensor data before analysis.

+{#esa}
-   European Space Agency
+## European Space Agency (ESA)
-   ESA
 The European Space Agency is a European intergovernmental collaboration focussed on the development of Europe's space capability.
-The ESA is a partner of the :term:`Copernicus Programme`.
+The ESA is a partner of the [Copernicus Programme](#copernicus-programme).

    Exiting angle (degrees)
       The angle between a ray reflected from a surface and the line perpendicular to the surface at the